-The Forum has questioned drinks giant Diageo on whether its plans to introduce a new supply chain finance scheme are a cover for extending payment times to suppliers.
+In January 2015 The Forum questioned drinks giant Diageo on whether its plans to introduce a new supply chain finance scheme are a cover for extending payment times to suppliers.

-This move from the leading UK drinks manufacturer has been openly presented to suppliers as a new scheme to improve company’s own cash flow and drive down its costs, according to documents obtained by the Forum.
+This move from the leading UK drinks manufacturer was openly presented to suppliers as a new scheme to improve company’s own cash flow and drive down its costs, according to documents obtained by the Forum.
 Diageo’s decision to extend their payment terms is not without precedent.
 In 2009 the company doubled its terms to 60 days, resulting in their inclusion in the Forum’s ‘Hall of Shame’.
-Diageo now appears to have broken its commitment as a signatory of the Prompt Payment Code.
-This episode further highlights the need for urgent action in order to tighten the existing rules around the Code, the Forum believes.
+Diageo appeared to have broken its commitment as a signatory of the Prompt Payment Code and highlighted the need for urgent action in order to tighten the existing rules around the Code.

 The Forum of Private Business named and shamed the multinational company for increasing supplier payment times from 60 days to as much as 95, depending on the date invoices are received.
 What makes the GSK case all the worse is the sheer size and profitability of the firm – the fourth biggest pharmaceutical company on the planet.

 GSK said most vendors would be unaffected by the changes as to when invoices are settled and said it would be offering support to small suppliers.
 However, as a signatory to the Prompt Payment Code, the Forum thinks their supply chain ethics should be higher.

 Debenhams airs its dirty laundry by extending payment terms and demanding rebates.